cwrc/cwrc_migration_batch/README.md

 USAGE
 -----

+See cwrc_migration_batch.drush.inc for details.

 use the entity_to_DC.xslt from the cwrc_entities module